KBomba/MinerControl/README.md

   - Status - Current status of the entry (only shows when miner is running).
     - Running - Currently running entry.
 	- Pending - Entry that will start once switch time has been met.
+    - Dead - Miner exited abnormally and hasn't reached its dead time threshold yet.
+	- <i>KBomba-Mod</i>
 	- Too low - Entry is below the minimum price.
 	- Banned - Pool is manually banned.
     - Outlier - Entry has a spike in profitability, mostly not worth it to switch to because of its temporary nature.
-    - Dead - Miner exited abnormally and hasn't reached its dead time threshold yet.
+Can be ignored.
   - Action - Start an individual miner for testing (only shows when miner is stopped).

 An up to date configuration file can be found here: https://raw.githubusercontent.com/KBomba/MinerControl-KBomba/master/MinerControl/MinerControl.conf

 Legend: